cxa/Mvce/README.md

 }
 ```

 Mvce manages the observation lifetime, once you return an invalidation closure `() -> Void` which Mvce typealias to `Invalidator`.
-Mvce also provides `static func flatKVObservations(_ observations: [NSKeyValueObservation]) -> Invalidator` to flat multiple observations to an `Invalidator`.
+Mvce also provides `static func batchInvalidate(observations: [NSKeyValueObservation]) -> Invalidator` to flat multiple observations to an `Invalidator`.

 ### Decouple View and Controller